OUARED-A/Distributed-SQL-Planner/README.md

       -h, --help    show this help message and exit -n, --no-opt  Convert SQL to a relational plan but do not optimize -j, --json    Output the result as JSON

+### Generate a SQLite test database

+The default configuration in `config/servers` uses a database of patients, that can be generated:

+    $ python db/genpatients.py
+    Database test.db created with 100000 patients

 ### Optimize a simple query